MultiRider

 MultiRider was a pre-purchased magnetic-stripe ticketing system used on rail, bus, and ferry services operated under the Transperth brand, either by or under contract for the Public Transport Authority of Western Australia.

 History

+The MultiRider was introduced in the early 1990s.

 The MultiRider ticketing system was withdrawn in stages between February and April of 2007.

 First stage, from 14 February 2007: